Juniper/nita-cli/README.md

 ## About NITA CLI

-It is composed of two different python scripts:
+It is mainly composed of two different python scripts.
+There are others (like installation and autocomplete, but they are not really part of the heart of the CLI):

 ### `cli.py`